kamranbekirovyz/versionarte/README.md

 );
 ```

-The `RemoteConfigVersionarteProvider` has 3 optional parameters:
+The `RemoteConfigVersionarteProvider` has 1 optional parameter:
-- `initializeRemoteConfig`: if you haven't initialized Remote Config before calling `Versionarte.check` set this to true.
-By default, it's set to `true`.
-- `remoteConfigSettings`: allows you to set the fetch timeout and minimum fetch interval for Firebase Remote Config initialization (when `initializeRemoteConfig` is set to true).
-By default, `fetchTimeout` is set to 7 seconds and `minimumFetchInterval` to `Duration.zero`.
 - `keyName`: used to specify the key name for the Firebase Remote Config to fetch.
 By default, it's set to "versionarte".
+If you want to upload the [configuration JSON](#json-format) using different key name, you can use this parameter to specify the key name.

 #### Using RESTful API